vimworldinc/nufinetes-link-demo/README.md

    }
 ```

-As shown above, we only need the account field provided by Nufinetes-Link to pass in the relevant contract instance to call, and the next contract transfer request will be slightly different
+As shown above, we only need the account field provided by Nufinetes-Link to pass in the relevant contract instance to call, and the next contract transfer request example below will be slightly different.

-### Transfer veed to a target account
+### Transfer VEED to a target account

 ```jsx
 const transferVeed = async () => {